NavyaBasil/EMOTIVE-COMICS-ENRICHING-TEXT-WITH-VISUAL-INTERPRETATIONS/README.md

 <b>How to Run</b>

-Clone the repository to your local machine.
+Clone the repository to your local machine.<br>
-Ensure you have Python 3.8+ and a dedicated NVIDIA GPU with at least 8GB VRAM installed due to the demanding nature of the AI models.
+Ensure you have Python 3.8+ and a dedicated NVIDIA GPU with at least 8GB VRAM installed due to the demanding nature of the AI models.<br>
-Ensure you have installed the necessary dependencies.
+Ensure you have installed the necessary dependencies.<br>
-Run the application using the following command: python app.py
+Run the application using the following command:<br>
+python app.py<br>
 Follow the on-screen instructions by navigating to http://127.0.0.1:5000 in your web browser.
 The server will take a few minutes to load the AI models on startup.

 <b>Dependencies</b>